Iris454/CS_Final_Project/Proposal.md

 # Escape Room Project Proposal

 ### Description:
 For the Final Project, we will be creating an Escape Room Game.
-The game is set in a hotel in the 1950s, right next to a cliff.
-The player will solve math questions and puzzles to collect items that they will need to escape the hotel.
+The game is set in an isolated hotel in the 1950s, located right next to a cliff.
+The player will solve math questions and puzzles to collect items/search for hidden items in the rooms that they will need to escape the hotel.
-We will have rooms such as the lobby, pool, elevator, gym, hotel rooms etc.
+We will have rooms such as the lobby, pool, elevator, gym, and hotel rooms etc.
-There will be hints showing up if the player stucks in a room.
+There will be hints showing up if the player is trapped in a room.

 ## Need to have list:
 - a bag (list) for the player to collect items